Last Updated on 5th October 2020

 Check your credit score before remortgaging

 On a positive note, as you already have a mortgage, lenders are able to assess whether you’ve made your mortgage payments on time.
-In doing so, it greatly improves your chances of being approved, even if you have slight credit issues.
+In doing so, it greatly improves your chances of being approved, even if you have had slight credit problems.
 Nonetheless, consult an advisor if you find anything on your credit report as some lenders can be very strict.

 Specialist advice for early remortgages